 We estimate two sets of regressions.
-The first set of regressions examines whether the level of the output/income ratio is relatively high for states with high levels of output.
-The second set of regressions examines the relationship between the change in the output/income ratio and past output growth.
-The levels regressions examine the clear predictions of our model that the level of the output/income ratio is low for a state with large net asset holdings and that a high level of output predicts a high level of the output/income ratio.
+The first set of regressions examines whether the level of the output/income ratio is relatively high for states with high levels of output-these regressions are informative about net capital flows.
+The second set of regressions examines the relationship between the change in the output/income ratio and past output growth and the results of these regressions are more informative about the gross flows of capital.
+The levels regressions examine the implication of our model that the level of the output/income ratio is low for a state with large net asset holdings and that a high level of output predicts a high level of the output/income ratio.
 Intuitively, a positive productivity shock leads to high output and a high output/income ratio-an effect that gets amplified as capital flows into the state.
-The implication is that capital flows from "poor" to "rich" states, leading to capital income flows in the opposite direction, similar to what is observed at the country level where capital often flows from poor to rich countries.6 In our empirical section, we run a multiple regression of the output/income ratio on the level of output and on indicators of ownership shares and find coefficients with the signs predicted by the model.
+Therefore, capital flows from "poor" to "rich" states, leading to capital income flows in the opposite direction similar to what is often observed at the country level.
+We run a multiple regression of the output/income ratio on the level of output and on indicators of ownership shares and find coefficients with the signs predicted by the model.

-The model makes clear predictions regarding the change regressions in terms of observable variables and the empirical results correspond well with these predictions: states with relatively high growth in the 1980s experienced an increase in the output/income ratio in the 1990s of an order of magnitude consistent with the model's predictions.
-Also, the output/income ratio converges to unity over time when relative growth differentials are controlled for.
+The model makes clear quantitative predictions regarding the change regressions in terms of observable variables and the results of these regressions provides more direct evidence whether our stylized model describes the U.S. economy well.
+We find that the empirical results correspond well with the predictions of the model: states with relatively high growth in the 1980s experienced an increase in the output/income ratio in the 1990s of the right order of magnitude.
+Also, the model predicts that output/income ratio converges to unity over time when relative growth differentials are controlled for and the data confirms this prediction.